Vialladr/Integrator-project-Ferrand-Vialle_Final/README.md

 2. [General parameters and outputs configuration](#general-parameters-and-outputs-configuration)
 3. [Simulation with Matlab/Simulink](#simulation-with-matlab)

+## Our files and Installation
+From OpenFAST models, we choose the windPACT 1.5-MW wind turbine [model](http://www.nrel.gov/docs/fy06osti/32495.pdf).
+There is a first folder called WP_baseline which contains general parameters and inputs of the wind turbine model like tower and blades structure, airfoils, or wind files.
+Then different variations of this model are proposed.
+We choose the WP_VSP_WTurb model.

 ### Versions
 A list of technologies used within the project:
 * [OpenFast](https://github.com/OpenFAST/openfast/releases/tag/v3.5.0): Version 3.5.0